microsoft/adfsToolbox/README.md

 * __Logs__ - A list of AD FS logs to include in the aggregation.
 Current options are: "Admin", "Debug", "Security".
 The default will pull from both Security and Admin.
 * __CorrelationID__ - The correlation ID for a single request.
 This will aggregate all chosen logs for this request
-* __AllWithoutHeaders__ - this flag will cause all requests to be grouped by correlation ID, but the HTTP headers will not be extracted from the logs
-* __AllWithHeaders__ - this flag will cause all requests to be grouped by correlation ID, and the HTTP headers of each request will be extracted from the logs
+* __All__ - This flag will cause all events in the desired logs to be grouped by correlation ID.
+* __Headers__ - This flag can be combined with any means of event collection (a single correlation id, all events, or time based) to reconstruct available HTTP requests and responses.
-* __StartTime__ - the UTC start time to use when aggregating multiple requests.
+* __StartTime__ - The UTC start time to use when aggregating multiple requests.
 All requests that start after this time will be aggregated
-* __EndTime__ - the UTC end time to use when aggregating multiple requests.
+* __EndTime__ - The UTC end time to use when aggregating multiple requests.
 All requests that end before this time will be aggregated
-* __Server__ - a comma-separated list of server names to pull logs from.
+* __Server__ - A comma-separated list of server names to pull logs from.
 The default will pull from LocalHost

 ## Get-ADFSEvents Output

-The output produced by Get-ADFSEvents is a list of objects with each containing the following properties:
+The output produced by Get-ADFSEvents is a list of objects with each containing at least the following properties:

 1.  __CorrelationID__
 2.  __Events__
-3.  __Headers__

 The __CorrelationID__ property contains a string representation of the Correlation ID that all events and headers within that object share.

 The __Events__ property contains a list of [EventLogRecord](https://msdn.microsoft.com/en-us/library/system.diagnostics.eventing.reader.eventlogrecord) objects for the matching Correlation ID.

+If the __Headers__ flag is included in the cmdlet's invocation, the output object will also contain a __Headers__ property.

-The __Headers__ property contains a list of objects, each containing of the following properties:
+The __Headers__ property contains a list of objects, each containing the following properties:

 1.  __QueryString__
 2.  __ResponseString__